NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        obtains a SAT answer, and prints out the satisfying assignment.

        Feel free to change some of the constraints, recompile the code and run it again to obtain different results.
-You might try, e.g., to
+You might try to, e.g., change the bounds of variable x5 (lines 49-50) from

-       ...
-TODO !!
+       	   0.5 <= x5 <= 1

+       to
+	     6 <= x5 <= 7

+       and see that the problem becomes UNSAT.

    (b) Marabou executable